Jo Ann Burrell, Ruling Elder

 Rev. Molly Dykstra

-The Reverend Molly Dykstra has served at Covenant Presbyterian Church in Trenton, NJ since March 2014.
+The Reverend Molly Dykstra has serves the First Presbyterian Church in Trenton.

 She graduated from the University of California at Davis and Princeton Theological Seminary and has served congregations in Mexico City, Mexico, in Dubuque, Iowa, and across the Presbytery of New Brunswick in pastoral ministry, children's and family ministry, resourcing, leadership development, and early childhood education.
 She is currently enrolled in the GreenFaith Fellows program and owns a small business called Green Paper Cup.
 She resides in Princeton, NJ with her family.

-The Rev. Ellie Johns-Kelley serves as the Ministry Relations Officer for the Presbyterian Foundation covering the Northeast Region.
+The Rev. Ellie Johns-Kelley serves as Ministry Relations Officer for the Presbyterian Foundation, Northeast Region.
 She works with congregations to create a culture of generosity, offers seminars and workshops, develops gifts and fundraising plans for ministries, and provides coaching to finance, stewardship and endowment committees.